kenneth59715/NSGNEURON/_episodes/02-filedir.md

 This should create an input.zip file.
 That file would be selected for upload to NSG Portal in the data upload process.

 This file (or one downloaded from [JonesEtAl2009 page on ModelDB](https://senselab.med.yale.edu/modeldb/ShowModel.cshtml?model=136803)) can be used as input.
-The JonesEtAl2009 model is hosted in ModelDB.
+To retrieve the JonesEtAl2009_r31.zip file, click the "Download zip file" button.
+The JonesEtAl2009 model is a network of neurons and scales well.

 > **Log in to your NSG account at the [Login Page](https://nsgdev.sdsc.edu:8443/portal2).**
 > **Create a Folder.**